The Best Places to Visit in Bali in 2024

 When to visit Bali

 Bali enjoys a tropical climate that ensures sunshine and warm, swimmable waters all year round.
 The year is roughly divided into a rainy season from October to April, and a dry season from May to September.
 The dry season is also the peak time for international arrivals, so travellers looking to avoid the crowds should visit in the rainy season.
-Tourist numbers remain high all year, however.
+However, tourist numbers remain high all year.

 What languages are spoken in Bali?